 - Securing deferred compensation or, alternatively, negotiating additional compensation to account for lost deferred compensation.

-If you are a financial professional who is contemplating a change of employment, please contact The Wolper Law Firm for a free consultation.
-The Wolper Law Firm has the experience and depth to seamlessly navigate through the complex issues associated with your employment transition.
-While the approach should be designed to avoid litigation, to the extent litigation arises, the Wolper Law Firm is prepared to aggressively represent your interests.
+If you are a financial professional who is contemplating a change of employment, please contact The Wolper Law Firm, P.A. for a free consultation.
+The Wolper Law Firm, P.A. has the experience and depth to seamlessly navigate through the complex issues associated with your employment transition.
+While the approach should be designed to avoid litigation, to the extent litigation arises, the Wolper Law Firm, P.A. is prepared to aggressively represent your interests.